Why I Am a Vegetarian: Content

-The Journal of the American Medicine Association notes that the "booklet is of interest," by an author who is a "zoöphilist vegetarian [who] uses no scientific arguments in favor of his thesis."
+The Journal of the American Medical Association described the pamphlet as a "booklet" by a "zoöphilist vegetarian" who "uses no scientific arguments in favor of his thesis."

-The preface for Why I Am a Vegetarian begins with an analogy of mankind's succeeding generations, in that "the human race is like a snake—it sheds.
+The preface to Why I Am a Vegetarian opens with an analogy comparing successive human generations to a snake shedding its skin: "the human race is like a snake—it sheds.
 Ever and anon, as the ages bloom, old forms of thought are superseded by intellectual bran-news."
-The following page, opposite the opening, are excerpts from several works, including the Irish novelist and poet Oliver Goldsmith's The Hermit, as well as an anonymous poem "What more advance can mortals make in sin?..."
-It also contains quotes from the British surgeon and polymath Sir Henry Thompson, the Scottish born geologist and natural scientist Richard Owen, and the Greek biographer and essayist Plutarch.
+The following page contains extracts from several works, including Oliver Goldsmith's The Hermit, an anonymous poem beginning "What more advance can mortals make in sin?...", and quotations from Sir Henry Thompson, Richard Owen, and Plutarch.

-He opens with writing, earnestly, that he "hope[s] in half a hundred minutes to rinse from your brains sand bars that have been ages in depositing," in regards to a meat-eating diet.
-Moore then confounds that "human beings preach as the cardinal of morality that they should act upon others as they would be pleased to have others act upon them, and then take the most sensitive and beautiful beings all palpitating with life, and chop them into fragments with a composure that would do honor to the managers of an inferno."
-Moore asserts that the meat-eating habits of English and American peoples exist because their forefathers were cannibals.
+Moore opens the address by telling his audience that he hopes "in half a hundred minutes to rinse from your brains sand bars that have been ages in depositing", referring to habits and assumptions around meat eating.
+He then criticizes what he sees as a contradiction between professed morality and the treatment of animals, writing that human beings preach the principle of treating others as they would wish to be treated and then take "the most sensitive and beautiful beings all palpitating with life, and chop them into fragments with a composure that would do honor to the managers of an inferno."
+Moore asserts that English and American meat-eating habits exist because their forebears were cannibals.

-Moore says that he is a vegetarian because he believes "that present-day ethics is founded on that puerile, pre-Darwinian delusion that all other kinds of creatures and all worlds were created explicitly for the hominine species.
-Vegetarianism is the ethical corollary of evolution [and] has taught us the kinship of all creatures."
-His concluding paragraph begins with "Enjoy and let others enjoy.
+Moore states that he is a vegetarian because he believes "that present-day ethics is founded on that puerile, pre-Darwinian delusion that all other kinds of creatures and all worlds were created explicitly for the hominine species."
+He describes vegetarianism as "the ethical corollary of evolution", arguing that evolutionary theory has taught "the kinship of all creatures."
+His concluding paragraph begins: "Enjoy and let others enjoy.
 Live and let live.
 Do more.
-Live and help live. [...]
-Pity the grub and the ladybug, and have mercy on the mole.
-Poor, defenceless, undeveloped, untaught creatures.
-They are our fellow mortals."
+Live and help live."
+He urges readers to "Pity the grub and the ladybug, and have mercy on the mole", describing animals as "our fellow mortals."

-The last page of the pamphlet contains an advertisement for twenty publications by Frances L. Dusenberry, at the McVicker's Building, in Chicago.
+The last page of the pamphlet contains an advertisement for twenty publications by Frances L. Dusenberry, at the McVicker's Building in Chicago.